Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 “Looks like Bloody Roar and Primal mixed together.”

-Others appreciated its comic-inspired visuals and tone:
+Some liked its comic-inspired look and tone:

 “Giving off 3D Wolf Among Us vibes.
 I’m interested.”